 1) Click Academics on the sidebar and then Calendar

 4) Scroll to a session, press ADD SYNOPSIS and write something

 5) When you’re done for the moment, SAVE DRAFT

-Alternatively, click CANCEL to abort and exit the compositor but retain text that was previously saved, Discard Draft to reset, and PUBLISH to make the synopsis available.
+Alternatively, click CANCEL to abort the operation and exit the compositor (which retains any text that was previously saved), Discard Draft to reset, or PUBLISH to make the synopsis available.